-Where there is no will under California Inheritance Law, there are default rules for who will inherit the estate.
+Where there is no will under California Inheritance Law, there are default rules for who will inherit the estate, under intestacy or intestate succession and its application where there is a will.
 Here is a list of what you have to look at:

 - You must ask if the Property is Community Property or Separate Property.